Something you may not know about me is that I run another business for pet sitting where I look after pets of all kinds in the pet’s home.

 Last but most importantly ….

-have I role played or practiced what I will say in a safe space before having the conversation will get you a better outcome.
-If you get a chance to hear what you imagine your nightmare reponse from them might be and empathise with it, you will have prepared yourself for what you currently believe is the worst possible outcome.
+have I role played or practised what I will say in a safe space before having the conversation will get you a better outcome.
+If you get a chance to hear what you imagine your nightmare response from them might be and empathise with it, you will have prepared yourself for what you currently believe is the worst possible outcome.